flowfelis/Flask-Web-Crawler-Website-Monitor/README.md

 Only the last most current periodic check is displayed on the website.

 gunicorn is chosen to serve the website.
-Therefore you need to have gunicorn installed on your system.
-If you don't, just do `pip3 install gunicorn`
+If you don't have gunicorn, just do `pip3 install gunicorn` in terminal.

 You can start the server by typing in your terminal while in the project's file system => `gunicorn application:app`